mergermarket/elasticsearch-examples/aggregations/aggregations-product-content-category/README.md

 }
 ```

-We want to get number of hits for every value of "debtwire.contentCategories".
+We want to get number of hits for every value of "productAttributes.debtwire.contentCategories".